-Figure 1 shows that people are uncertain about their relative abilities.7 Between the math test and the first period of search, we asked subjects how likely they thought it was, in percentage terms, that they had scored better than half of the other subjects in the room.
-The top panel of Figure 1 shows the distribution of subjective beliefs of all participants.
+Right after the math test subjects were asked for their subjective prior about the probability of being a high type.
+More precisely, they were asked how likely they thought it was, in percentage terms, that they had solved more math problems correctly than half of the other subjects in the room.
+Figure 1 shows the distribution of subjective beliefs of all participants.
 If subjects knew with certainty whether they were a high or a low type, the distribution should be bi-modal, with half of the mass at 0 at half at 1.
-Instead, the distribution is nearly uniform.
-Subjects did have some idea of their type, as shown by the bottom two panels: the beliefs of low types and high types are clearly different, in the right direction.
-There is still substantial uncertainty, however.
+Instead, the distribution is nearly uniform, indicating substantial uncertainty.
 For instance, some individuals who are absolutely certain that they are of one type are absolutely wrong.
 Given that the environment in our experiment is relatively simple, involving a known number of competing applicants, and only a single skill dimension, these findings provide a strong empirical basis for assuming that job searchers in the real world are also uncertain of their relative abilities.

 The second main finding of the experiment is that subjects change their beliefs about themselves based on search outcomes, in the direction predicted by rational updating.
-We asked subjects about the likelihood of being the high type after each subsequent round of search.
-Regressions (not shown) reveal that the most important determinants of an individual's beliefs in period t are the belief in t-1 and an indicator for whether search was successful or unsuccessful in t-1.
+We asked subjects about the likelihood of being the high type after each subsequent round of investment.
+Regressions reveal that the most important determinants of an individual's beliefs in period t are the belief in t-1 and an indicator for whether search was successful or unsuccessful in t-1.
 Following an unsuccessful round of search, beliefs about the probability of being the high type drop significantly.